 Serapo Beach and other Gaeta Beaches

 From just outside the Sanctuary of the Holy Trinity on one side of Monte Orlando there is a terrace with scenic views across the expanse of Serapo Beach.
-The area gets its name as there is thought to have been a Roman temple in this vicinity that was dedicated to the deity of Serapis.
-Serapo beach is the main beach of Gaeta and is made of fine golden sand.
-Serapo beach has many colourful lido establishments and is conveniently located very close to the centre of town.
+It is thought that there was a Roman temple in this vicinity dedicated to the deity of Serapis, from which Serapo beach gets its name.
+Serapo is the main beach of Gaeta and is made of fine golden sand.
+It has many colourful lido establishments and is conveniently located very close to the centre of town where there are several hotels.
 From the sanctuary there are also excellent views of the town and the Gulf of Gaeta with the wonderful beautiful natural backdrop of the magnificent Aurunci Mountains.

 © Austen Shapcott